zendframework/zend-di/docs/book/codegen.md

 $resolver = new DependencyResolver(new RuntimeDefinition(), $config)
 $generator = new InjectorGenerator($config, $resolver);

-// It is highly recommended to set the container that is used at runtime
+// It is highly recommended to set the container that is used at runtime:
 $resolver->setContainer($container);
 $generator->setOutputDirectory('/path/to/generated/files');
 $generator->generate([